 - 1. Our tendency is to want to avoid or escape suffering.
 Paul was no different.
-He struggled with the same tendency to want the easy road.
-But he asked for prayer.
+He struggled with the same desire for the easy road.
+But he didn't give in.
+Instead he asked for prayer.
 Why?
 Because he knew that... - 2.
-Our need is to view our suffering as a platform for the gospel.
+Our need is to view suffering as a platform for the gospel.